 - Special Blockchain Act is one of the first in the world.

-- Liechtenstein has already introduced the Blockchain Act, which is supposed to be enacted in early 2020.
+- Liechtenstein has already introduced the Blockchain Act, which was enacted in 2020.

 - Banks working with blockchain projects are domiciled in Switzerland and Liechtenstein.

 - Access to the European market.
 Liechtenstein is part of the European Economic Area and thus offers access to the European market, unlike, e.g., Switzerland.

 - Liechtenstein is a progressive and forward-looking country with a reliable jurisdiction for investors, especially compared to Estonia,

 - Liechtenstein offers the same degree of liberal legislation and legal stability as Switzerland, but processing is faster and more flexible